stanfordnlp/CoreNLP/_pages/tools_tregex.md

 ### Questions

-There is a tregex FAQ list (with answers!).
-Please send any other questions or feedback, or extensions and bugfixes to `parser-user@lists.stanford.edu`.
+There is a [tregex FAQ list](tregex-faq.html) (with answers!).
+Please send any other questions or feedback, or extensions and bugfixes to [`parser- user@lists.stanford.edu`](mailto:parser-user@lists.stanford.edu).

 ### Mailing Lists

 We have 3 mailing lists for the Tregex/Tsurgeon, all of which are shared with the Stanford Parser.
 Each is at `@lists.stanford.edu`:

   1. `parser-user` This is the best list to post to in order to ask questions, make announcements, or for discussion among Tregex/Tsurgeon users.
-Join the list via this webpage or by emailing `parser-user-join@lists.stanford.edu`.
+Join the list via [this webpage](https://mailman.stanford.edu/mailman/listinfo/parser-user) or by emailing `parser-user-join@lists.stanford.edu`.
 (Leave the subject and message body empty.)
-You can also look at the list archives.
+You can also [look at the list archives](https://mailman.stanford.edu/pipermail/parser-user/).
   2. `parser-announce` This list will be used only to announce new Tregex/Tsurgeon versions.
 So it will be very low volume (expect 1-3 message a year).
-Join the list via this webpage or by emailing `parser-announce-join@lists.stanford.edu`.
+Join the list via [this webpage](https://mailman.stanford.edu/mailman/listinfo/parser-announce) or by emailing `parser-announce-join@lists.stanford.edu`.
 (Leave the subject and message body empty.)
   3. `parser-support` This list goes only to the Tregex/Tsurgeon maintainers.
 It's a good address for licensing questions, etc. **For general use and support questions, you're better off joining and using`parser-user`.** You cannot join `parser-support`, but you can mail questions to `parser-support@lists.stanford.edu`.